semaphoreci/papers/papers/what-is-blue-green-deployment.md

 Learn about more ways of deploying software with these posts:

-- We’re working on a blue-green on Kubernetes detailed step-by-step guide.
-Don’t miss it!
-Subscribe to our [newsletter](https://semaphoreci.com/newsletter), and we’ll let you know as soon as it’s published.
 - [Kubernetes Deployments: The Ultimate Guide](https://semaphoreci.com/blog/kubernetes-deployment)
 - [A Step-by-Step Guide to Continuous Deployment on Kubernetes](https://semaphoreci.com/blog/guide-continuous-deployment-kubernetes)
 - [What’s the Difference Between Continuous Integration, Continuous Deployment, and Continuous Delivery?](https://semaphoreci.com/blog/2017/07/27/what-is-the-difference-between-continuous-integration-continuous-deployment-and-continuous-delivery.html)